wshbair/wshbair.github.io/projects/project-1.md

   - XRPL
   - Hooks
   - Blockly
 summary: A platform for developing visually XRPL hooks smart contract using Blockly from Google.
-The paltform helps users to develop XRPL Hook using visual drag-and-drop blocks.
-Also it compiles the hook code into WASM format.
-We have integrated also the deployment function to the XRPL Hook testnet network.
 ---